benchristelcom/benchristelcom.github.io/src/conlangs/ogtrta/v0.4/syntax.md

 ### Valence

 Every noun and verb has a **valence**, a number which determines how many _complements_ must follow it in the syntax tree.
 The complements of a word are always noun phrases, and are similar to _objects_ (e.g. the _direct object_ and _indirect object_ of a verb) in traditional grammar.
-Knowing the valence of each word enables the listener to parse OGTRTA sentences.
+Knowing the valence of each word enables listeners to parse OGTRTA sentences.
 In the formal syntax, a word of valence `n` is denoted `N/n` (for nouns) and `V/n` (for verbs).

 When viewed in relation to its complements, a noun or verb is called a _complend_.